urszulasologub/pyqt_boardgame/README.md

 ## Credits

-Heroes and treasures are drawn by [Daria Lasecka](https://github.com/darialasecka) exclusively for this game.
+Heroes, castles and treasures were drawn by [Daria Lasecka](https://github.com/darialasecka) exclusively for this game.

 Free photos were found on [Pexels](https://www.pexels.com/) and free vector graphics are from [Pixabay](https://pixabay.com/)